Pan Seared Pork Chops

 - 1/2 cup flour

 - Lay the pork chops out on a board or plate, and start by seasoning both sides generously with the salt.
 I like to start by seasoning with the salt so I can see how much I’m applying.
+If you are not confident seasoning by eye, 3/4 tsp of kosher salt per pound of meat is a good guide.

 - Dredge both sides of the pork chops in the flour, then give them a good shake to get rid of the excess.